Cuba Travel Guide

 READ MORE: International Cell Phone Service

-The lack of internet can be challenging at times, as we’ve all become comfortable finding our way around with help from Google Maps, or searching online for answers to travel questions.
+There are a few challenges to traveling in Cuba.
+The lack of internet can be frustrating at times, as we’ve all become comfortable finding our way around with help from Google Maps, or searching online for answers to travel questions.

 If you don’t speak Spanish you might often find yourself at a loss in Cuba, as the majority of people don’t speak any English.
 Without Spanish it’s difficult to arrange things, but not impossible.

 While Cuba is a very safe place to travel, there are many scammers too.
 Especially around Havana.
 Some popular scams in Cuba include:

 - Being invited to a bar/club from someone off the street, then getting stuck with a huge mysterious bar tab.

 - Women asking you to buy milk for their babies, at inflated prices from shops that are in on the scam.

 Everyone isn’t trying to scam you — but you still need to stay cautious and use common sense.

 Suggested Cuban Books & Movies